kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-a4-nca-readiness-score.md

   - Accept you are taking a risk

 ### If You Scored Below 60 (Underprepared)
-**Do not sit the exam.** The NCA charges $500 per subject.
+**Do not sit the exam.** The NCA charges approximately $500 per subject.
 Failing costs:
-- $500 re-sit fee
+- ~$500 re-sit fee
 - 3–4 months delay
 - Confidence damage

 Better to postpone, study properly, and pass first time.
+[Contact us for a diagnostic analysis →](/contact)

 ## The "Readiness Checklist" Quick Version